Varnish Outdoor Wood. Your Aims – Long Lasting Varnish Or Paint

 The final coat of CPES is the adhesion-promoting primer, and the first coat of varnish must be applied after the solvents have evaporated, but before the CPES resins have fully cured.
 DO NOT SAND AFTER THIS LAST COAT OF CPES.
 If you apply that last coat of CPES in the afternoon, then apply the first coat of varnish the next day.
 DO NOT SAND.
 The reason CPES works this way as an adhesion-promoting primer is that it is designed to be VERY slow-curing.
 It actually takes several days, so it finishes curing after the first varnish coat has cured, and thus glues down the varnish with a flexible epoxy glue.
 Sanding would have removed the glue that you need to glue down the varnish.

 CPES is available as a Warm Weather Formula and a Cold Weather Formula.
-If you are working in a day-to-night temperature range around 30-60F, use the Cold Weather Formula.
-If you are working in a day-to-night temperature range around 60-90F, use the Warm Weather Formula.
+If you are working in a day-to-night temperature range from freezing to 20 centigrade or a bit more (30-70F), use the Cold Weather Formula.
+If you are working in a day-to-night temperature range around 15 to 35 centigrade (60-90F), use the Warm Weather Formula.

 Varnishing Outdoor Wood After Priming